 Adding and configuring realms

-As a Remedy Single Sign-On administrator, you add a realm for one or more of your domains that need to be authenticated through the same authentication method.
+As a Remedy Single Sign-On administrator, you add a realm for one or more application domains that need to be authenticated by using a single authentication method or a chain of several authentication methods.

 When you delete a realm, all local users and local user groups associated with this realm are deleted as well.
 For information about local users and groups, see Managing local users.